knowhatelse/rubicon-assignment/README.md

 #### 3. Run the comand **"npm run start"**.
 </br>

-### **"npm run start"** should install all necessary dependencies, build the project, serve it and open it for you in the web browser
+#### **Note:** "npm run start" should install all necessary dependencies, build the project, serve it and open it for you in the web browser.